annanda/calmed_video_features_extraction/README.md

 # Features Extraction

-This project works with the output of the OpenFace project to separate the extracted features into organised categories.
+This project works with the output of the OpenFace and OpenSMILE models to separate the extracted features into organised categories.

-OpenFace extracts all the possible features, this project separated each feature type into a different dataset of features, to help to work with features selection for a machine learning model.
+OpenFace/OpenSMILE extract all the available features, this project separated each feature type into a different dataset of features, to help to work with features selection for a machine learning model.
 It also round the timestamp, so it becomes increments of 0.04 seconds, to be consistent throughout the dataset timestamp.